 By default, the Markdown editor is split into the code editor and the preview pane.
-If necessary, you can show only the code editor or the preview pane using the or buttons.
+Use the or buttons to show only the code editor or the preview pane.

 AppCode automatically synchronizes the preview with the current caret position in the code editor.
-You can manage this capability using the Auto-Scroll Preview button to turn on or turn off this synchronization.
+Use the Auto-Scroll Preview button to turn on or turn off this synchronization.

-A useful way to navigate within a markdown document is the Structure view.
+A handy way to navigate within a markdown document is the Structure view.
 It displays document headings and enables you to jump to the required paragraph quickly.

 In the Markdown editor, you can apply basic formatting to text.
 For example, to make the selected text bold, italic or monospaced, use the , , and buttons.